symfony/symfony-docs/contributing/community/reviews.rst

    * Does the PR stay within scope to address *only* that issue?
    * Does the PR contain automated tests?
 Do those tests cover all relevant edge cases?
-   * Does the PR contain sufficient comments to easily understand its code?
+   * Does the PR contain sufficient comments to understand its code?
    * Does the code break backward compatibility?
 If yes, does the PR header say so?
    * Does the PR contain deprecations?
 If yes, does the PR header say so?
 Does